-The site is accessed from Grant Lane via a traditional driveway approach.
-Grant Lane is a residential street that has sidewalks and permits on-street parking.
-The site has adequate on-site/off-street parking to meet the regulatory requirements for use as an STR.
+The site is accessed from Brenda Lane through a traditional driveway approach.
+Brenda Lane is a residential street that does not have sidewalks, though, permits on-street parking.
+The site has adequate on-site/off-street parking to meet the regulatory requirements for use as an STR when considering use of the attached 2-car garage.
 In the event a guest parked on the street, on-street parking would not create visual obstructions seeing intersections.
 The design of the parking and the site's access is consistent with other residential developments and is believed sufficient to support future traffic generation without compromising public safety.

-(E) Sufficient infrastructure and services exist to support the proposed use, including, but not limited to, adequate utilities, storm drainage, water, sanitary sewer, electricity, and other infrastructure facilities are provided: and
+(E) Sufficient infrastructure and services exist to support the proposed use, including, but not limited to, adequate utilities, storm drainage, water, sanitary sewer, electricity, and other infrastructure facilities are provided; and